r4victor/tenthousandmeters/content/blog/python_bts_12.md

 recieved_data = async_recv(sock)
 ```

 But it won't work.
 The `async_recv()` function returns a generator, not the data, so we have to run the generator by calling `next()`.
 We also have to reyield yielded values, handle the `StopIteration` exception and extract the result from it.
-Obviously, the amount of code that we have to write exceeds all the benefits of factoring out the code.
+Obviously, the amount of work that we have to do exceeds all the benefits of factoring out two lines of code.

---

-[PEP 255](https://www.python.org/dev/peps/pep-0255/) describes this initial use case of generators.
-[PEP 342](https://www.python.org/dev/peps/pep-0342/) introduced enhanced generators in Python 2.5, which enabled other uses cases as well.
-Generators got the `send()` method that works like `__next__()` but also sends a value to a generator that becomes the value of the suspended `yield` expression:
+Python made several attempts at solving this issue.
+First, [PEP 342](https://www.python.org/dev/peps/pep-0342/) introduced enhanced generators in Python 2.5.
+Generators got the [`send()`](https://docs.python.org/3/reference/expressions.html#generator.send) method that works like `__next__()` but also sends a value to the generator.
+The value becomes the value of the `yield` expression that the generator is suspended on:

 ```pycon
 >>> def consumer():